kukuu/JSON-Excel-Converter/README.md

 # J2E

 JSON-Excel Converter.
-Scalable and modular script that accepts input/output paths as terminal arguments. **Please use with acknowledgement.** Visit:
+Scalable and modular script that accepts input/output paths as terminal arguments.

+Key Features:

+✅ Fully modular.

+✅ Works with any JSON/Excel file - Just specify paths.

+✅ Auto-creates directories - No need to pre-create folders.

+✅ Detailed feedback - Shows file sizes, record counts.

+✅ Error handling - Validates inputs before processing.

+✅ Help system - Built-in documentation.

+✅ Scalable - Can be used for any data conversion and processing.

+**Please use with acknowledgement.** Visit:

 - **AZZOTTO Movies**,